leric2/GROMORA-harmo/documentation/quality_control_calibration.md

 ## Summary

-Technical documentation concerning the quality control applied during the GROSOM calibration routine (level 0 to level 1b).
-The general principles of flags and outlier detection is presented in the GROSOM user guide (UG) that can be found in the [User Guide](https://git.iap.unibe.ch/IAP_MCH/UserGuideGROSOM) repository.
+Technical documentation concerning the quality control applied during the GROMORA calibration routine (level 0 to level 1b).
+The general principles of flags and outlier detection is presented in the GROMORA user guide (UG) that can be found in the [User Guide](https://git.iap.unibe.ch/IAP_MCH/UserGuideGROMORA.git) repository.

 In general, the quality control of the calibration can be divided into 2 main
 categories: the removing of "outlier" and the flagging of the potential spurious